dotnet/dotnet-docker/1.0/README.md

 FROM microsoft/dotnet:1.0.0-preview2-onbuild
 ```

 This image includes multiple ONBUILD triggers (effectively projected into your Dockerfile) which should cover simple applications (not intended for production and/or larger apps).
-The build will copy, restore, build and `dotnet run` your app.
+The build will copy, restore, build and `dotnet run` your application.

 For Windows containers, you should instead include the following in your Dockerfile: